BigJk/clai-obsidian/README.md

 [![Discord](https://img.shields.io/discord/1099310842564059168?label=discord)](https://discord.gg/XpDvfvVuB2) [![GitHub release (latest by date)](https://img.shields.io/github/v/release/BigJk/clai-obsidian)](https://github.com/BigJk/clai-obsidian/releases)

 *This is a plugin to add [CL(A)I](https://github.com/BigJk/clai) to Obsidian.
-CL(A)I is an LLM helper to quickly run workflows to generate content.
-This is useful for TTRPGs and other repetitive use cases.*
+CL(A)I is an LLM helper to quickly run workflows to generate or modify content.
+This is useful for TTRPGs and other repetitive use cases.
+CL(A)I can serve as like a LLM macro toolbox in Obsidian.*

 ---